ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 But I'm sure they exist _somewhere_.
 Video, even.

 Personally, I dont like to play around with fire.
-# Pt 4 - Post Swift Inc, possibly up to the knife incident -- the start of June to early August 2022
+# Pt 4 - Post Runolfsdottir Group, possibly up to the knife incident -- the start of June to early August 2022

 ### General notes:

 1. As a crew of people known for encouraging others to kill themselves on social media via direct messages, the KHive DNC were likely very frustrated with my lack of social media presence, one of their main areas of combat, while they were aware, though wrong to the degree of, my mental illness.
 Their documented history of bloodthirst as a social media culture along with my feigning mental illness probably "triggered" them into making rash decisions like cutting my therapist's internet connection alongside gaslighting me against their misguided idea of mental health as a utility for social defamation.
 An on again off again theme from about June onwards, starting with Jesse Sommer, cotinuing to this day and recently peaking in late April 2023.
 Here's to a bright future.
+1. Talk about weird Legacy + Mike Epps thing, after seeing a cop car outside of the Chase ATM you were debit card frauded at, you take a walk before going to the store.
+Weird psuedo social interrogation from older women not normally at store, nice about it.
+Talk about Mike Epps promoting his Runtz brand strain of weed based on his character from the film _Friday_.
+First time I thought _Jesus christ so this is definitely the VP Harris using her connections within the media and other communities along with a weed store partially owned by a rap group somewhat ironically named Dead Prez otherwise people wouldn't be acting this weird_.
+I did assume at the time it was an attempt ot be nice to me but honestly it's whatever, I just wish they left me alone I didn't need to meet anyone famous.
+I probably said something to this extent when I got home to my audio surveillance, and this may have psychologically broken someone within Harris' click to function against me.
+Also reference Irie's track at some point
 1. Talk about Jesse Sommer + therapist having suspicious communications that felt off and oddly connected, though, with two separate overtones: the intent to exploit and the fear of being exploited, respectively.
 This proved to you that the Democrats were leveraging every resource they coudl to try and paint me as a psychicatric problem.
 1. After being followed in the park, and before the "knife incident", recall making a website that was a joke called [bigbosswatch.com](https://github.com/ogbigboss/bigbossos) as a way to "respond" to being followed in the streets as described in the intro.
 While making this website, that weird thing with the cockroach that was of a type not native to the area happened, make sure that you read it as a "retaliation" for starting to work on a joke website.
 Double check dates from notes.
 After launching the site, they did the thing with the internet connection downing on you and the therapist, leading to the "knife incident."
 1. Catch up to the intro, get to the knife, and maybe just hint at the very end about realizing you had a big batch of bootleg DVDs and you were aware a streaming network like Netflix, particularly with their CEO's political leanings, being one of the most likely outcomes, and if you could prove it (this is pre Paula Patton), then you'd know what to do: catch up on some movies, apparently.
 Just a day in the life of a not spy.